DenysVuika/handicraft/docs/guides/basic-tutorial.md

 Inside a User Component, we have access to the `useNode` hook which provides some information and methods related to the corresponding `Node`.

-The first thing we will need to do is to let Craft.js to manage the DOM of our component.
-The hook provides `connectors` which act as a bridge between the DOM and the events in Craft.js:
+The first thing we will need to do is to let WebStencils to manage the DOM of our component.
+The hook provides `connectors` which act as a bridge between the DOM and the events in WebStencils:

 ```jsx {4,7,10}
 // components/user/Text.js